Updated June 16, 2020.

 National Museum of African American History and Culture

 This one’s a little tricky!
 Tickets are free but go quickly, so you should set a calendar reminder for exactly two months before the day you want to visit.
 If you miss your opportunity, you can try again for same-day tickets online.
 All the details and links to request tickets are here: A Guide to DC’s Smithsonian Museums.

-Other tours to think about requesting in advance are the National Archives (or request early admission and a tour with your Congressperson), the Pentagon, the Bible Museum, and Nationals Stadium.
+Other tours to think about requesting in advance are the National Archives (or request early admission and a tour with your Congressperson), the Bible Museum, and Nationals Stadium.
 When I go through those processes and take those tours, I will add them to this post!

 Are you ready to plan your D.C. trip?
 Check out all the posts about my adopted hometown on my Washington, D.C.
 Page!